jhajduk-microsoft/azure-docs/articles/virtual-machines/workloads/sap/dbms_guide_oracle.md

 - [SAP on Windows Presentation (oracle.com)](https://www.oracle.com/technetwork/topics/dotnet/tech-info/oow2015-windowsdb-bestpracticesperf-2757613.pdf)
  [2823030 - Oracle on MS WINDOWS Large Pages](https://launchpad.support.sap.com/#/notes/2823030)

+### Oracle Performance Tuning
+What follows is a number of useful scripts for troubleshooting SAP on Oracle deployments.
+The scripts are ready-to-use SQL statements needed for Oracle performance issue analysis in an efficient manner.
+These scripts were cerated to be used for those with even a limited knowledge about Oracle performance analysis to systematically show where an issue an issue may be in the system.
+The data can be collected by people in a number of roles including cloud architects, support engineering, and those roles involved in escalation.
+We will cover the following sections:

+- Guiding questions for troubleshooting the SAP on Oracle deployments
+- SQL statements for various issues
+- Statements for IO issues
+- Statements for Enqueue issues
+- Statements for SQL Statement issues
+- Statements for long running background job issues

+It is important to try to use guiding questions that will help to find the crux of any issues with SAP on Oracle deployments.
+Here are some questions that will help to guide troubleshooting:

+1. What is the time of first occurrence
+2. What is the time of the last occurrence
+3. Is the issue chronic or intermittent
+- If the issue is intermittent, what are the specific times that the issue occurs and what actions are being performed
+- Is the issue currently present in the system
+- Is the issue reproduceable
+- What is the frequency of the occurrence
+4. Are there any SQL statements captured as part of the analysis
+5. Has anything changed before the first occurrence (patching SAP or DB or OS, new functionality introduced, HW change, etc.)
+6. What is the exact Oracle software and client versions and OS version for SAP Application connected

+Follwing are SQL statements for varius issues (please see Note 1171650 above as a first step):

 ### Next steps
 Read the article